zebralove79/fsd_ic/README.md

 Once set up
 * Run application.py

-Then you an access the item catalogue at http://localhost:5000
+Then you can access the item catalogue at http://localhost:5000

 ## Requirements